Uncovering Logit Suppression Vulnerabilities in LLM Safety Alignment: Empirical study on prefix length and LLM output

-In this study, we evaluate the performance of five open-source LLMs on a dataset called \jailbench{}~\cite{chao2024jailbreakbench}, employing a prompting strategy~(Table~\ref{tab:em_template}) that gradually increases in complexity.
-The prompting strategy and the experimental setup are described in detail Appendix~\ref{sec:study-method}.
-Section~\ref{subsec:harmful-content} presents the results of harmful contents on five selected models with three progressive prompts, and Section~\ref{subsec:denial-prefix} summarizes the denial patterns when generative texts do not contain any harmful content.
+In this study, we aim to figure out how LLMs respond when appending different lengths of affirmative prefixes.
+To achieve this goal, we evaluate the performance of five open-source LLMs on \jailbench{}~\cite{chao2024jailbreakbench}, employing a prompting strategy~(Table~\ref{tab:p_template}) that gradually increases in complexity.
+The prompting strategy and the experimental setup are described in detail in Appendix C.